Having designed gardens throughout California for decades, I want to share with you my favorite top 30 native plants for the garden.

 Phew!
 You made it to the end of this incredibly long post!
 And to celebrate, here’s some exciting native plant news!

-In celebration of California Native Plant Week which starts TODAY (April 17-24) check out this fantastic site, which includes tons of information.
+In celebration of California Native Plant Week (the dates for 2023 are April 15-22) check out this fantastic site, which includes tons of information.

 On this site you’ll find 360-degree tours of native home-gardens, native nurseries offering special discounts, and free virtual presentations for the entire week!